Online Safety Tips Every Parent Should Note

 - Have regular conversations with your child.
 Encourage him or her to talk openly about what’s on their social media and if anything is wrong, such as cyberbullying.
 Teach them not to give out personal information and to be kind to other students and friends.

 These tips can help your child stay safe while on social media.
-For all of your personal and commercial insurance needs, contact the team at Jack Stone Insurance Agency.
+For all of your personal insurance needs, contact the team at Jack Stone Insurance Agency.